-- the way in which the sources were used, and
+- Describe the way in which the sources were used.

-- which standards or classification systems (such as HISCO) were applied.
+- Refer to the standards or classification systems (such as HISCO) which were applied.

 - Social and behavioural sciences:

-- a codebook (description of variables and information about population, types of data (units of observation/analysis), sample procedure, response/non-response, data collection method, weighting variables, constructed and/or derived variables), and
+- Include a codebook: a description of variables and information about population, types of data (units of observation/analysis), sample procedure, response/non-response, data collection method, weighting variables, constructed and/or derived variables.

-- the language of the variable labels and value labels must correspond to the language of the rest of the dataset.
+- Ensure that the language of the variable labels and value labels correspond to the language of the rest of the dataset.

 - Language and literature studies:

-- CLARIN-compliant delivery means that your dataset shall contain one or more metadata files in the Component MetaData Infrastructure format.
+- For CLARIN-compliant delivery, ensure that your dataset contains one or more metadata files in the Component MetaData Infrastructure format.